EphraimX/glowberry-global-tax-structure-simulator-project-series/README.md

 ## 📩 Contributing

-Interested in adding support for another CI/CD or IaC tool (like ArgoCD, AWS CDK, etc.)?
+Are you interested in adding support for another CI/CD or IaC tool (like ArgoCD, AWS CDK, etc.)?
 PRs and ideas are always welcome.

----

-## 📄 License

-MIT License – see individual repos for details.

----